 The aim of the Cambridge Latin Course is to encourage students to read meaningful Latin from the very start.
 We adhere to its principles and encourage students to enjoy what they read and to become engrossed in the plot of the continuous story, which unfolds through the Stages.
 Many of the stages contain dialogues, which are ideally suited for performance and encourage the oral use of Latin.

 We do, however, think that it is important to reinforce the grammar at every stage and to develop an understanding of sentence structure and the role of the cases, which can be so beneficial to English and the learning of other modern languages.
-Vocabulary has to be learned and tested regularly and the checklists at the end of each stage are used for this.
-Because ours is a reading course, leading to the first encounter with Latin authors in Book IV, no English into Latin translation is done below the Sixth Form.
+We have therefore decided to use a new course, de Romanis, from the Second Year onwards.
+This is geared to the GCSE specification and consists of regular translation work, grammar and vocabulary learning and some English to Latin sentences.

 The Classics Clinic operates during lunchtimes for those who need to go over some aspect of their language or learning.
 This can be set up by invitation or on a drop-in basis.
 A member of the department will be on hand.